|

 Colocasia esculenta.
 Although many botanists have thought

-(incorrectly) this species was a Caladium,
+(incorrectly) this species was a Caladium, scientifically it is a

-Ear" plants are Caladium or Alocasia species.
+plants are Caladium or Alocasia species.
+If you

-this plant has in the past been considered by scientists (in error) to be a Caladium,
+you'll find this plant has in the past been considered by scientists

-an Alocasia and an Arum.
+an Alocasia and an

 Aroid expert Julius Boos offers an explanation about Caladium